ne0lith/content_sorter/README.md

 These files can exist wherever you prefer.

 ### Folder Structure for Compatibility
-To ensure ompatibility with this script, it is crucial to organize your folder structure as follows:
+To ensure compatibility with this script, it is crucial to organize your folder structure as follows:

 ```
 D:\